What is amphotericin B?

 - About any health conditions that may prevent you from receiving medicine by .

 - If you are pregnant or plan to become pregnant.
-Talk to your health care provider about the risks and benefits of taking amphotericin B during pregnancy.
+Talk to your health care provider about the risks and benefits of using amphotericin B during pregnancy.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV may include other recommendations on the use of amphotericin B during pregnancy.
+Please refer to these guidelines for additional information.

 Ask your health care provider about possible side effects from amphotericin B. Your health care provider will tell you what to do if you have side effects.